Pseudo-loop conditions: Introduction

-The satisfaction of the pseudo-Siggers identity in a closed oligomorphic algebra can be described by the existence of a pseudo-loop in certain graphs invariant under finite powers of the algebra, and the theorem mentioned above in Section~\ref{subsect:pseudo} which derives the identity~(\ref{eq:pseudosiggers}) has been obtained using this characterization~\cite{BartoPinskerDichotomyV3, Topo}.
-Inspired by this fact, we consider the pseudo-variant of the sets of identities of finite width above: that is, we study sets of identities of the form
+The satisfaction of the pseudo-Siggers identity in the polymorphism algebra of an $\omega$-categorical structure $\mathbb{A}$ can be described by the existence of a \emph{pseudo-loop}, roughly a loop modulo the automorphism group of $\mathbb{A}$, in certain graphs invariant under finite powers of the algebra.
+The theorem mentioned above which derives the identity~(\ref{eq:pseudosiggers}) has been obtained using this characterisation~\cite{BartoPinskerDichotomyV3, Topo}.
+Inspired by this fact, we consider the pseudo-variant of the loop conditions of finite width: that is, we study sets of identities of the form

-Similarly to the case of graphs, satisfaction of such identities is characterized by pseudo-loops in relations of finite arity.
-As for h1 identities, we show that certain of these pseudo-identities are equivalent in closed oligomorphic algebras which are cores.
+where $u_1,\ldots,u_m$ are unary function symbols, and refer to them as \emph{pseudo-loop conditions}.
+Similarly to the case of graphs, we show that satisfaction of such identities is characterised by pseudo-loops in relations of finite arity.
+We then use this to prove that there is a weakest pseudo-loop condition for polymorphism algebras of $\omega$-categorical cores.